Mediterranean Diet: What It Is, Benefits, How to Follow It - Dr. Axe

 Healthy fats like olive oil and nuts, plus plenty of anti-inflammatory veggies and fruits, are known to fight age-related cognitive decline.
 These help counter the harmful effects of exposure to toxicity, free radicals, inflammation-causing poor diets and food allergies, which can all contribute to impaired brain function.

-They concluded: “The MIND and Mediterranean diets are associated with less postmortem AD pathology, primarily beta-amyloid load.
-Among dietary components, green leafy vegetables inversely correlate with AD pathology.”
+They concluded the diets are associated with less postmortem Alzheimer’s, and green leafy vegetables were inversely correlate with the disease.

-Or, as CNN put it: “People who consumed foods from the plant-based Mediterranean and brain-focused MIND diets had fewer of the hallmark signs of Alzheimer’s — sticky beta-amyloid plaques and tau tangles in the brain — when autopsied, a new study found.”
+As CNN put it: “People who consumed foods from the plant-based Mediterranean and brain-focused MIND diets had fewer of the hallmark signs of Alzheimer’s.”

 Another 2023 study found similar results.
 Using data from more than 60,000 participants, it found that people who followed a Mediterranean diet the most strictly had a 23 percent lower risk of developing dementia compared to people who followed the diet the least.